 - 3 ounce lean beef hamburger patty, broiled: 21 g

 First and foremost the second you find out you’re pregnant you need to make sure you’re taking in enough folic acid.
-Folic acid is an important part of a healthy pregnancy because it reduces the likely hood of having a baby with neural tube defects ( you can read more about folic acid on the American Pregnancy Association’s website).
+Folic acid is an important part of a healthy pregnancy because it reduces the likely hood of having a baby with neural tube defects.
 You can obtain your daily needs by either ingesting it in pill form (it’s easy to find these at any health food store or grocery market in the vitamin section) or, if pills aren’t your thing, you can obtain your daily dose through foods.
 Although this takes much more thought and is a bit more difficult to receive all your folic acid this way, it is the more natural way of doing it.
 When looking on food labels for the amount of folic acid offered, you should look for the word “folate”.
 The recommendation for pregnant women is 400-800 mcg a day.
 Personally, I ingested my folic acid requirements through the pill form because the body doesn’t absorb the natural folic acid form (folate) as well as the man made form.
 If you are going the natural route here are some great sources to get your folate.

 – Organic fortified cereals (Some have 100% of the daily value of folic acid in each serving)